rancher/elemental-toolkit/docs/content/en/docs/_index.md

 - A/B updates
 - Easy to customize
 - Cryptographically verified
-- instant switch from different versions
+- Instant switch from different versions
-- recovery mechanism with `Elemental` vanilla images (or bring your own)
+- Recovery mechanism with `Elemental` vanilla images (or bring your own)

 ## Mission